kwila-cloud/karriba/README.md

 ## Contributing

-Please read the [LICENSE](./LICENSE) before submitting any contributions to this project.
+Please read the [LICENSE](./LICENSE) and the [CLA](./CLA.md) before submitting any contributions to this project.

 By contributing to this project, you agree that your contributions will be licensed under the MIT License.
-You also confirm that any contributions you make do not include intellectual property copywritten by others.
+You also confirm that you have the right to contribute the code and that it does not infringe on the intellectual property copywritten by others.

 ### Needs